How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 Here’s how to write a photographer resume that’s picture perfect:

 Some shots capture a tense moment, like a photojournalist framing a Molotov cocktail midair over a crowds’ political protest.
 Other times (think modeling photo shoots), it takes time to set up for the perfect picture.

 If you don’t format a resume right, your interview chances are as dead as the subjects of memento mori photography.
 So—

 Here’s how to format a photographer resume template perfectly:

 - List your most recent or current employment and education first, then go backward from there—this is called the reverse-chronological resume layout.

 - Pick a stylish resume font which is still easy for any reader to view.

-- Leave a 1-inch border around all 4 edges of your resume for photography jobs.
+- Leave a 1-inch margin on your resume for photography jobs.

 Use a strong and clean visual format.
 Avoid dense blocks of text.
 Triple check spelling and grammar.
 Doing these things will make it easier for recruiters and hiring managers to read your resume and remember you when it counts.

 Expert Hint: In the address on a resume, within your contact details, be sure to provide a link to your photography portfolio.
 Oh, and fix it up.
 Interviewers and agency directors will want to see your best work, and any unfinished website or photo albums will turn them off.